AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/12_GenericUnits/LocalInstantiations/tc.rst

 local instantiation
 ====================

-Check that in case of a local instantiation the code of the generic unit is not reported as covered if the instantiation is not executed or elaborated.
+Check that, for a local instantiation, the code of the generic unit is not reported as covered if the instantiation is not executed or elaborated.
 Check that if a generic unit is not instantiated then its code is not reported as covered.
 This test case does not check that the code of generic unit is